gnsrla12/gnsrla12.github.io/_posts/2017-5-12-About-myself.md

 ---------------------------------------
 ## Talks

-- __(June 2018) Gave an invited talk "Simulated+Unsupervised learning with adaptive generation and birectional mappings"__
+- __Simulated+Unsupervised Learning with Adaptive Generation and Birectional Mappings__
-   @ Institute of Electronics Engineers of Korea, Summer Conference
+   (June 2018) Gave an invited talk @ Institute of Electronics Engineers of Korea (IEEK), Summer Conference

 ---------------------------------------
 ## Educations